AMC Pacer: Design

-American Motors' chief stylist Dick Teague began work on the Pacer in 1971, anticipating an increase in demand for smaller vehicles throughout the decade.
+American Motors' chief stylist Dick Teague began work on the Pacer in 1971, anticipating increased demand for smaller vehicles throughout the decade.
 The new car was designed to offer the interior room and feel of a big vehicle that drivers of traditional domestic automobiles were accustomed to, but in a much smaller, aerodynamic, and purposefully distinctive exterior package.
 American Motors called it "Project Amigo" as a fresh design "featuring a body style not seen before, using the latest technology and exceeding upcoming safety regulations".

 Car and Driver magazine wrote, "It was the first car designed from the inside out.
 Four passengers were positioned with reasonable clearances, and then the rest of the car was built around them as compactly as possible."
 American Motors explored many unique solutions to what Teague called the "Urban Concept" car.
 Not only different sized doors for the driver and passenger sides were considered, but also using a Wankel engine and front-wheel-drive.
 The first development mule was made by shortening both the front and the rear of an AMC Matador by 30 in.

-The shape was highly rounded with a huge glass area and was very unusual for its time.
+The shape was highly rounded, with a large glass area, and was very unusual for its time.
 Road & Track magazine described it as "fresh, bold and functional-looking".
 The Pacer featured a rounded and aerodynamic "jellybean" styling The body surface was 37% glass, and its surface area of 5615 sqin was 16% more than the average passenger car at the time.
 The May 1976 issue of Car and Driver dubbed it "The Flying Fishbowl," and it was also described as "the seventies answer to George Jetson's mode of transportation" at a time when "Detroit was still rolling out boat-sized gas guzzlers."

 Development was under Product Group Vice President Gerald C. Meyers, whose goal was to develop a unique car: "Everything that we do must distinguish itself as being importantly different than what can be expected from the competition."
-Even before its introduction, AMC's Board Chairman Roy D. Chapin Jr. described "It will be a visibly different car, maybe even controversial.
+Even before its introduction, AMC's Board Chairman Roy D. Chapin Jr. described, "It will be a visibly different car, maybe even controversial.
 It's an idea that represents a transition between what has been and what's coming.
 Today versus tomorrow."
 According to Popular Mechanics, "This is the first time in the history of the American automobile industry that a car manufacturer has said in advance of bringing out a new product that some people may not like."
-The Pacer was in sharp contast to the conventional boxy and recliniar automobile body styles of the 1970s.
+The Pacer was in sharp contrast to the conventional boxy and rectilinear automobile body styles of the 1970s.
 Road and Track described the car's styling "with all those rounded corners, the lack of distinct edges, and acre upon acre of curvilinear surfaces".